Electric scooters and hoverboards serve two very different purposes.

 On average, electric scooters can climb angles of around 22 degrees.
 Some scooters that specialize in climbing even claim crazy numbers of more than 60 degrees of climb angles!

 Hoverboards that can climb hills steeper than 20 degrees are rare.
-Their mass may be smaller, but their motors are a lot less powerful, even in the off-road category.
+Their mass may be smaller, but their motors are a lot less powerful.

 Plus, have you tried climbing a steeper hill on a hoverboard?
 The only word that comes to mind to describe the experience is “weird”.
 You simply have to lean forward so much that you don’t feel safe.